Kajmany/rapidrule/ProjectStory.md

 ## Key Features

 - Realtime port and security posture analysis
-- Fast generation of custom firewall templates with secure defaults
+- Fast generation of custom firewall templates with secure templatization
-- Semi-automated configuration via an intuitive text-based UI
+- Clean and fast Text Based User interface (TUI)
-- Integration with Gemini for detection of vulnerabilities and misconfigurations
+- Integration with Gemini for detection qualification and explanation of vulnerabilities and misconfigurations
 - Detection of compromised systems and support for automatic mitigation
-- Flexible rule management with support for user-defined blocking criteria

 ---

 ## Motivation

+Networking and `nftables` tend to be a rather esoteric subject.
+All of the information can be confusing and overwhelming.
+With RapidRule we work to explain vulnerabilities and misconfigurations while keeping a clean UI to avoid user overload.

-Configuring firewalls remains a pain point for individuals and small teams lacking the resources or expertise to navigate complex tools.
-RapidRule was built to fill this gap—providing an efficient, semi-automated system that still gives users full visibility and control.
+In addition, configuring firewalls can be a painful task for anyone, but especially individuals and small teams lacking the resources or expertise to navigate complex tools.
+RapidRule was built to fill this gap—providing an efficient, semi-automated system that gives users full visibility and comphensive suggestions and explanations.
 It combines the speed and simplicity of preconfigured templates with the intelligence of modern language models to assist in real-time decision-making and evaluation.

 ---

 ## How It Works

 1. Launch RapidRule in the terminal.
-2. Follow guided prompts or use auto-detected defaults.
+2. Quickly see open ports and security posture analysis.
+3. Dive deeper into individual ports with automatic analysis
-3. Generate and apply a tailored `nftables` rule set.
+4. Generate and apply a tailored `nftables` ruleset.
-4. Optionally run vulnerability analysis powered by Gemini.
 5. Apply suggestions and monitor for compromised system behavior.

 All configurations can be previewed, modified, or exported before deployment.